 An ''ArcelorMittal Public Space'' for the Community in a Sorel-Tracy Historic Building

 Our support for the fundraising campaign to renovate the Georges-Codling theatre and 28 Rue du Roi in Sorel-Tracy became official with a $40,000 contribution.

-The 28 Rue du Roi, a historic, Art Deco-style building, will be renovated by the end of 2017: the first objective is to upgrade the Georges-Codling theatre, a recognized venue for arts and entertainment.
-A new multi-use space will be created in the building and will be open to the public for community events.
+The 28 Rue du Roi, a historic, Art Deco-style building, needed to be renovated: the first objective was to upgrade the Georges-Codling theatre, a recognized venue for arts and entertainment.
+A new multi-use space was be created in the building and will be open to the public for community events.
 As part of the partnership, this space will be known as “Espace public ArcelorMittal” (ArcelorMittal Public Space) for 10 years.

 ArcelorMittal Long Products Canada chose to support this multipurpose venue so that citizens would have a unique place to meet and hold community-engagement events.
 It will be a suitable location for entertainment, social and cultural events organized by and for various local organizations and the general public.

 “This is another great contribution for us”, noted Sylvain Simard, chair of the 28 Rue du Roi fundraising campaign.
 “It shows that the project’s impact extends beyond the Sorel-Tracy limits.
 People in Contrecœur can also benefit from this restored building.
 And we know that many ArcelorMittal employees come from the Sorel-Tracy area, hence the company’s willingness to support this project that will provide a stimulating living environment for its employees.”